-One year after the announcement and ground-breaking ceremony for a long-awaited Australian school in Dubai, it seems that construction is going ahead as planned and the Australian International School Dubai will open in September 2019.
+One year after the announcement and ground-breaking ceremony for a long-awaited Australian school in Dubai, it seems that construction is going ahead as planned and the Australian International School Dubai will open at a date yet to be determined.

 The school will offer an Early Learning Centre (KG equivalent) to Year 12 (Grade 12 equivalent) for children from age 4 to 17 on entry, in line with the Australian system where children do not commence school formally until the age of six.

-Construction of the sister school to the long-established Australian International School in Sharjah is now at around 45% complete, according to the latest update received by WhichSchoolAdvisor.com, with the second Australian International School under the same ownership in the UAE, expected to open its Dubai campus in late August 2019.
+Construction of the sister school to the long-established Australian International School in Sharjah is now at around 45% complete, according to the latest update received by WhichSchoolAdvisor.com, with the second Australian International School under the same ownership in the UAE, expected to open its Dubai campus at a yet to be determined date.
 The Dubai and Sharjah-based schools are not related to the Australian School in Abu Dhabi.

 The Australian International School Sharjah (AISS) opened in 2005 through a partnership between the Al Sharif Investment Trading Group and the Government of Queensland, Australia.
 For years, Australian families in Dubai have been wondering when a branch would open to cater to the large population in the neighbouring emirate.
 Whilst Sharjah has two Australian-curriculum schools, AISS and Victoria International School, Dubai-based Aussies have tended to favour UK or US curriculum schools rather than face the journey to the neighbouring emirate.

 AISS is the only learning institution in the Middle East that is recognised as an Australian school outside Australia.
-The Sharjah School offers both the International Baccalaureate and Queensland Certificate of Education, and the new Dubai-based school is expected to follow suit with the aim of enrolling over 2000 students when it reaches capacity.will open in August 2019, in time for the 2019/2020 academic year.
+The Sharjah School offers both the International Baccalaureate and Queensland Certificate of Education, and the new Dubai-based school is expected to follow suit with the aim of enrolling over 2000 students when it reaches capacity.

 The new AED 150 million Dubai campus will be developed across 350,000 sqft and the four storey building will feature 85 classrooms, a 600-seat auditorium, a multi-purpose hall, multi-use court, and a football pitch.
 Other facilities will include a fully equipped library, modern art and music rooms, science and ICT labs, and learning centres.